One forest. Completely known.

 What private markets give us in public equity

-The companies we back privately will eventually approach the most consequential period of their life: going public.
-Having invested in listed Indian companies since 2015, we know what public market investors look for.
-Many private companies we track today will list over the next three to five years — we already know their businesses, management teams, and competitive positioning.
-When they list, we are not starting from scratch.
+Many of the companies we track in private markets today are likely to list over the next three to five years.
+We already know their businesses, management teams, and competitive positioning.
+When they list, we're not starting from scratch.

 The result.
 A long time of investing across both markets has compounded into something that is genuinely difficult to replicate from scratch: a view of India's internet and digital economy that is both wide and deep in private markets, rigorous in public ones, and sharpened by the interaction between the two.